Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 Since readers have a limit on their attention span and memory, it is essential to develop fluency and automaticity in decoding and word recognition.
 When decoding is laborious and inefficient, the reader cannot remember what he has read and bring meaning to the content.
 There are additional components involved in the development of good readers.
 Good comprehension requires the reader to link the written ideas to their own experiences and to have the necessary vocabulary to make sense of the content.
 Good syntactic and grammatical skills and the ability to sequence also impact on reading development.

 Given this understanding of reading development, it is easier to see how Berard AIT can impact upon this skill.
 Auditory Integration Training often enhances listening skills and the ability to perceive sounds more accurately.
-This may enable the child to perceive the spoken sounds in words so phonemic awareness can develop and phonics can be taught.
+This may enable the participant to perceive the spoken sounds in words so phonemic awareness can develop and phonics can be taught.
 Thus, the basic auditory perceptual skills involved in reading may be improved through Auditory Integration Training.

 Many parents also comment on how Berard AIT improves their child's listening comprehension.
 They understand spoken language better.
 This improvement in listening comprehension may also extend to the ability to listen to one's own inner language or thoughts, including the thoughts perceived through the process of reading.

 The ability to sequence at many different levels impacts on reading and is affected by Auditory Integration Training.
 The child must be able to sequence the phonemes in words in order to sound out or decode new words.
 Words in sentences must be correctly sequenced in order to be meaningful and sentences within paragraphs must flow in an organized sequence.
 The sequence must be retained by the reader if the content is to be logical.
-When Auditory Integration Training enhances the child's ability to organize and sequence, it may help with this component of the reading process.
+When AIT enhances the child's ability to organize and sequence, it may help with this component of the reading process.

 Berard AIT Practitioners should understand these relationships so they can respond to parents questions about the impact of Auditory Integration Training on their child's reading abilities.